 Required Parameters Description LogFile Output log file generated when the batch script is executed.
 Workspace Workspace file (.rwp).
-Entity Legacy source type, e.g. COBOL.
+Entity Legacy source type, for example, COBOL.
 Name Legacy source name.
+Note: You must specify the absolute path to the program.

-HCID HCID of the data item occurrence.
+Required Parameters Description HCID HCID of the data item occurrence.
 It will only be set if the source file has been verified.
-Alternatively, use the following arguments: Var, to specify the variable name.
-Source, to specify the relative path of the source file containing the data item occurrence.
+Alternatively, use the following arguments: Var Specify the variable name.
+Source Specify the absolute path of the source file containing the data item occurrence.
 It has the same value as the Source attribute in the General tab of the file properties.
 To see the value, right-click the object in the Repository pane, select Properties and then the General tab.
-Ln, to specify the line in the source file that has the variable usage that the report is to be run against.
-Col, to specify the column on the line in the source file that has the variable usage that the report is to be run against.
+Ln Specify the line in the source file that has the variable usage that the report is to be run against.
+Col Specify the column on the line in the source file that has the variable usage that the report is to be run against.
 FileName Output file.
 The format of the report depends on the extension.
-Supported extensions are .xml and .mdb.
+Supported extensions are .xml and .sqlite.

-Optional Parameters Description Direction Direction of the trace:

-Optional Parameters Description F or 1, to specify a forward trace.
+Optional Parameters Description Direction Direction of the trace: F or 1, to specify a forward trace.
 B or 0, to specify a backward trace.
 Forward is the default.
 Project Project.
 Default is the default project.